Court Admits Maina to N1bn Bail in Alleged Money Laundering Charge - THISDAYLIVE

 The senators, who must show evidence of tax payment in the last three years, must be owners of landed property in the Asokoro or Maitama area of Abuja.

-The court also ordered Maina to deposit his international passport including his diplomatic passport of which must be confirmed by the Nigerian Immigration Service.
+The court also ordered Maina to deposit his international passport, including his diplomatic passport of which must be confirmed by the Nigerian Immigration Service (NIS).

-Meanwhile, the Deputy Comptroller General of the Nigerian Correctional Service (Prisons) in charge of Welfare and Medical on Monday told Justice Abang that Maina is medically fit to face trial.
+Meanwhile, the Deputy Comptroller General of the Nigerian Correctional Service (Prisons) in charge of Welfare and Medical, yesterday told Justice Abang that Maina is medically fit to face trial.

 The former pension reform boss after his arraignment on October 25, had claimed that he took ill and was unable to attend his trial.

-His absence in court on November 13 forced the court to adjourn proceedings with an order on the Deputy Comptroller General of the Nigerian Correctional Service (Prisons) in charge of Welfare and Medical to conduct a thorough examination on Maina in order to ascertain his health status and report to the court.
+His absence in court on November 13 forced the court to adjourn proceedings with an order on the Deputy Comptroller General of the Nigerian Correctional Service (Prisons) in charge of Welfare and Medical to conduct a thorough examination on Maina, in other to ascertain his health status and report to the court.

-At Monday’s trail, prosecution lawyer, Mohammed Abubakar, informed the court that the EFCC on November 20, 2019 received a comprehensive report on Maina’s medical status from the National Correctional Centre.
+At yesterday’s trial, the prosecution lawyer, Mohammed Abubakar, informed the court that EFCC had on November 20, 2019 received a comprehensive report on Maina’s medical status from the National Correctional Centre .

-Reading from the medical report signed by an Assistant Comptroller General (Medical), Dr. Remi Ojo, the lawyer stated that Maina had slight malaria and high blood pressure.
+Reading from the medical report signed by an Assistant Comptroller General (Medical), Dr. Remi Ojo , the lawyer stated that Maina, 45 years, has slight malaria and high blood pressure.

-The report stated that Maina was suffering from high blood pressure but it had been brought under control.
+The report stated that Maina was suffering from high blood pressure but it has been brought under control .
 “Maina’s vital organs are working normal.
 He is fit to stand trial.”